OPERATIONAL RESILIENCE POLICY

 Internal audit should build resilience components into existing business-as-usual audits.
 Incremental additions to business-as-usual audits will enable internal audit to develop detailed insights into an institution’s resiliency capabilities.
 For example, if conducting an investment audit, internal audit would obtain and assess important information such as which other business services are related to investments; whether investments should be considered a vital business service; which impact tolerances have been defined for this business service; and whether the business would be able to recover if an extreme but plausible event occurs.

 Testing and auditing protocols provide essential assurance mechanisms for entities and public authorities alike.
 Although unsupported by internal audit, it is important for internal audit to comprehend a firm’s level of participation in firmwide and sector wide testing, the results of the test, and how they foster the overall operational resilience strategy.
 Testing exercises also provide an opportunity for internal audit to review the readiness of communication plans for internal and external investors in the event of an interruption.
 Sector wide programmes such as Net Zero Hub provide internal audit with a vital perspective on leading practices across the industry and potential opportunities to collaborate with industry associations.

-As Kayndrexsphere adapts to an environment of heightened uncertainties and technological changes, internal audit functions are expected to move towards more directed, uncertainty-focused reviews of all processes and components related to operational resilience.
+As the Kayndrex Foundation adapts to an environment of heightened risks and technological changes, internal audit functions are expected to move towards more directed, risk-focused reviews of all processes and components related to operational resilience.
 The resilience assurance strategies allow firms to meet their operational resilience objectives and satisfy growing regulatory concerns.
-Incorporating a comprehensive resilience assurance approach into existing governance and foundational element audits will also enable firms to develop a resiliency culture and position themselves to respond effectively to common operational interruptions as well as extreme but plausible events which could cloud the viability of their firms, investors, and financial industries.
+Incorporating a comprehensive resilience assurance approach into existing governance and foundational element audits will also enable firms to develop a resiliency culture and position themselves to respond effectively to common operational interruptions as well as extreme but plausible events which could cloud their viability.